-LINDSAY DECOSTE is excited to be singing a second season with the Phoenix Chorale!
+LINDSAY DECOSTE is excited to be singing a third season with the Phoenix Chorale!
 She holds a Bachelor of Music Education degree from Northern Arizona University.
 A native of southern California, Lindsay attended Mt.
 San Antonio College for three years, where she sang under the direction of Bruce Rogers.
 After transferring to NAU, she held leadership positions in Shrine of the Ages and High Altitude, performed with NAU Opera and as part of the Sedona Academy of Chamber Singers.
-Lindsay also sings with Canto Vivo under the direction of Dr. Craig Peterson.
-She currently teaches choir at Desert Wind Middle School and Maricopa High School, and enjoys playing board games with her husband Robert.
+Lindsay currently serves on the AzACDA board as the Vocal Jazz Repertoire and Resources Chair and teaches choir and AP Music Theory at Red Mountain High School in Mesa.

 ANJELICA JONES is absolutely thrilled to be singing in her first season with the Phoenix Chorale.
 Anjelica studied Choral Music Education at Northern Arizona University where she was highly involved in the majority of the choral ensembles including Shrine of the Ages, High Altitude, Chamber Singers, and the Sedona Academy of Chamber Singers.
 Anjelica currently serves as the alto section leader and Cantor at St. Maria Goretti Catholic Church and sings with Solis Camerata.
 She also performs both as a soloist and as part of choral ensembles around the valley.
 Anjelica works full time as an Administrative Assistant at an accounting firm in Chandler.